38 releases (20 breaking)

 Julia versions 1.6 up to and including 1.11 are supported, but only the LTS and stable versions are actively tested.
 Using the current stable version of Julia is highly recommended.
 The minimum supported Rust version is currently 1.77.

 This readme only contains information about what features are supported by jlrs, what prerequisites must be met, and how to meet them.
-For information and examples about how to use jlrs, please read the docs.
-The documentation assumes you are already familiar with the Julia and Rust programming languages.
+A complete tutorial is available here.
+For more information and examples about how to use jlrs, please read the docs.
+All documentation assumes you are already familiar with the Julia and Rust programming languages.

 Overview